borismus/keysocket/README.md

 and `stop`.
 Any of them can be omitted in the map.

 So, passing a function as an event handler, you set the code, that will be called when event is thrown.
-Passing anything else, which expected to be string, you define DOM selector to look up for a DOM object to simulate click on it.
+Passing anything else, which expected to be a string, you define DOM selector to look up for a DOM object to simulate click on it.

-Different websites requires different approaches to dial with them.
-So, make a research to find the best solution for your case.
+Different websites require different approaches to dial with them.
+So, make a research to find the best solution in your case.
 Look through the other plugins (`extension/keysocket-*.js` files) for the reference.

 [crx]: https://chrome.google.com/webstore/detail/fphfgdknbpakeedbaenojjdcdoajihik